AdrianKlessa/SteamScout/README.md

 ***Find similar games to the ones you like - even if the genres you like are not very popular***

+### Gradio version

+Due to the old version of Gradio used in this project / branch, do not create public links (by modifying the gradio file) when using it as it is not secure.

+By default the app is only available from the local network.

+New versions of this application will use Flask backend and React frontend instead.

 ![image](docs/screenshot_light.PNG)

 The system is a weighted ensemble recommender composed of: